hmrc/alcohol-duty-account/README.md

 This is the backend microservice that provides account information for Alcohol Duty Service, e.g. financial data and obligations.

+## Shuttering the service

+This is done by setting features.bta-service-available to false.
+The service will then return 503 when attempting to get bta tile data

 ## API Endpoints

 - [Get BTA tile data](api-docs/get-bta-tile-data.md): `GET /alcohol-duty-account/bta-tile-data`